-Mr. STEPHEN FRIED (Host, "Beyond the Dish"): Hey, welcome to "Beyond the Dish."
+STEPHEN FRIED: Hey, welcome to "Beyond the Dish."
 We have a very special day for you today.
 We'll be meeting with Chef Sara Jenkins from the acclaimed Porchetta Restaurant in the East Village.

 ZWERDLING: Sara's mother is Nancy Harmon Jenkins.
 She's been writing cookbooks and articles about cooking since Sarah was a kid.
 So, it seemed like it'd be the most natural thing in the world to ask mother and daughter to cook together.
 We went to Sara's apartment.
 She has one of those tiny New York kitchens, like a postage stamp.

 JENKINS: Oh, look at that.
 A lovely cast iron pan.

 ZWERDLING: Sara's going to teach us how to make long, fat bucatini noodles tossed with caramelized purple cabbage.